Your Health is What You Eat

 Saliva is also a great example of how hygiene and nutrition can play a joint role in oral health.
 Tooth decay can be caused by and/or hastened by sugar levels in the mouth.
 If sugars are allowed to linger in the mouth for extended periods of time the tooth becomes more susceptible to infections.
 Therefore, it is important to try and stay away from sugar-loaded foods and sweets, but if you must, you should remember to chew your food thoroughly which activates saliva and make sure to rinse your mouth carefully with at least water (if you are not near a tooth brush).
 These items together can minimize sugar levels in the mouth and protect your teeth over the long-term.

-Nutirition and oral health are both important to holistic dentistry.
-If you would like any additional information on nutrition and your mouth please visit our San Diego dental office in the University Town Center, La Jolla area today for a consultation.
+Nutrition and oral health are both important to holistic dentistry.
+For more information on nutrition and oral health in San Diego, call Dr. Georgaklis’ office in the University Town Center, La Jolla for a consultation.
 We would love to help you make educated decisions when it comes to your health and your food.
 Stay connected, like us on Facebook.